kusumotonorio/factlog/README.md

 ```
 This `Gh` is called **head** and the `{ Gb 1Gb 2...
 Gbn }` is called **body**.

-In fact, facts are rules where its body is an empty array.
-So, the general form of `fact` is:
+Facts are rules where its body is an empty array.
+So, the form of `fact` is:
 ```
 Gh fact
 ```